RIGS-IT/sonar-xanitizer/README.md

 ![alt tag](https://user-images.githubusercontent.com/20301605/47866655-acc83100-ddff-11e8-990f-934a1be9991f.png)

-3. Activate Xanitizer's rules in the quality profile that you are using:
+3. Activate Xanitizer's rules in the quality profile(s) that you are using.
+At the moment, Xanitizer provides Rules for Java, JavaScript and TypeScript.
+For each language that is relevant to you, you have to perform the following steps:
 	1. Select the **“Rules”** menu item in the top-level bar.
 	2. Activate the checkbox for **Tags**.
 	3. Enter **“xanitizer”** in the search field.
 Then, only the Xanitizer rules are displayed in the right-hand area.
 	4. Click on **“Bulk Change” > “Activate In...”** in the upper right corner.
-This allows to assign the displayed Xanitizer rules all at once to some quality profile.
+This allows to assign the displayed Xanitizer rules all at once to some quality profile (e.g. to the Java quality profile).
-	5. In the dialog that opens, select the quality profile that you use for your project.
+	5. In the dialog that opens, select the quality profile that you use for the selected programming language in your project.

 ![alt tag](https://cloud.githubusercontent.com/assets/20301605/17862219/97f4b98e-6894-11e6-9a63-2a0eaa9e3f0c.png)